Book Hotel Online for IBCBook Now

-IBC's 2022 edition will take place in a hybrid format - a live trade fair complemented by a digital platform.
-The live exposition will take place at the Amsterdam RAI from 9.09.2022 to 12.09.2022.
-The face-to-face event will include the most up-to-date Covid-19 safety measures.
-At present, the organisers of the trade fair are discussing the potential safety measures that will be implemented.
-The following precautions will likely be included:
+IBC's 2024 edition will take place in a hybrid format - a live trade fair complemented by a digital platform.
+The live exposition will take place at the Amsterdam RAI from 13.09.2024 to 16.09.2024.
+Currently, the locale does not feature Covid-19 safety precautions, such as social distancing, because of the removal of the domestic restrictions.

 Presentation of Amsterdam RAI